Need help now? Call 403-815-3040 or book your consultation.

 Desensitizing Toothpaste

-Special toothpaste helps block nerve signals and reduce sensitivity over time.
+Helps block nerve signals and reduce sensitivity.

 Fluoride Treatments